Holy Wound

 Holy Wound is a 2022 Malayalam silent film directed by Asok.
 R. Nath and written by Paul Wiclif.
 Janaki Sudheer, Amrita Vinod, Sabu Praudeen play lead roles.
 The film was produced by Sandeep.
 R for Sahasrara Cinemas.
-The music was by Marakkar composer Ronnie Raphael.
-Holy Wound explores bold themes related to lesbianism, which is unusual in Malayalam Cinema.
+The music was by the Marakkar composer, Ronnie Raphael.
+Holy Wound explores bold themes related to lesbianism, which is unusual in Malayalam cinema.
 The film was released through direct OTT on 12 August 2022.

 Plot

-The film depicts the story of two Homosexual young women.
-However, one young woman is married to a man.
-The young woman has no interest in sex with her husband.
-He brutally uses his wife for his sexual gratification.
-As she grieves over her husband's abuse, the young woman remembers her homosexual friend.
-She is now a nun.
+The film depicts the story of two young homosexual women, one of whom is married to a man.
+She has no interest in sex with her husband.
+He brutally uses her for his sexual gratification.
+As she grieves over her husband's abuse, she remembers her homosexual friend, who is now a nun.